47degrees/fp-with-arrow-videos/Functor.md

 - `Eq.any()` provides an implementation of the `Eq` typeclass for equality.
 It uses `==` as its equality operator.
 It's enough for `Option` since both its implementations are defined as `data classes`, but you can (and should) pass your own `Eq` implementation for more complex types.

 ^ If you are creating your own Functor instances for your custom data types, you'll also need a way to ensure those instances are satisfying the Functor laws.
 You can do it by fetching the arrow-test artifact.
-^ Once you do it you can call the laws function over the FunctorLaws object and pass in your functor instance, and the Eq instance that you will need to define to provide a way to compare two instances of it for equality.
+^ Once you do this, you can call the laws function over the FunctorLaws object and pass in your functor instance, and the Eq instance that you will need to define to provide a way to compare two instances of it for equality.

 ---